maygoo23/whois-check/README.md

 ### Configuration

-Set the following environment variables before running the tool:
+Set the following environment variables in the `docker-compose.yml` file or the `.env` file before starting the container:

 - `DOMAIN`: Specify the domain you want to monitor.
 - `WEBHOOK_URL`: Provide the Discord webhook URL for receiving alerts.